mendix/docs/content/appstore/app-services/ms-teams-connector.md

 The [Microsoft Teams Connector](https://marketplace.mendix.com/link/component/118391) app service enables sending messages to a Microsoft Teams channel automatically.
 You can add and configure the app service in a microflow.
 Once the microflow that uses the app service is triggered, your app asynchronously sends out the message to the Microsoft Teams channel.

 This app service is an add-on module.
-For more information, see Add-On Module].
+For more information, see [Add-On Module]().

 {{% todo %}}[Add a link to the Add-On Moduke doc.
 Path: /refguide/add-on-module]{{% /todo %}}